bakyt-dev/hangman2/src/learning-development-progress.md

 # DEVELOPMENT && LEARNING PROGRESS

 ## Hangman
-1. This is my second attempt to build a first project from the Sergei Zhukov's Java Roadmap - https://zhukovsd.github.io/java-backend-learning-course/projects/hangman/
+1. This is my second attempt to build a first project from the Sergey Zhukov's Java Roadmap - https://zhukovsd.github.io/java-backend-learning-course/projects/hangman/
 2. Even though the project is very basic I have faced difficulties from the beginnig as I have zero coding experience.

 ### Note #1 - 07/09/2025